rahimiridzal/intro-toML/README.md

 5. In the Jupyter Notebook interface, navigate to the project directory and open the notebook file 'intro-toML.ipynb'.

 You are now ready to use the project within the configured conda environment.
-Ensure that the environment is activated whenever you want to run the project.
-    ```shell
-    $ conda activate intro-toML
-    $ jupyter notebook